Project-Platypus/Rhodium/README.md

     * Within Eclipse, run some of the examples
     * E.g., Find PRIM > example.py.
 Right-click and select Run As > Python Run.

+### Troubleshooting ###

+  1. MacOS users may have trouble installing GraphVis on new versions of the operating system.
+If using Anaconda, you can run the following command to install GraphViz:

+     `conda install -c rmg graphviz=2.38.0`